mayadata-io/specs/README.md

 # Control-Plane

-A generic architectural control element catering to varying applications' distributed needs.
+A generic decentralized control service catering to any application's distributed needs.

 <br />